 Year Head

 Form Captain (1 per form)

-Diversity Reps (1 per form)
+Diversity Champion (1 per form)

 Eco Rep (1 per form)

 Social Rep (1 per form)

 Wellbeing Rep (1 per form)

 Charities Rep (1 per form)

 Each group of reps meets either weekly or fortnightly to work on a project or discuss ideas which they then bring to the whole congress twice per half term.
 The minutes of these meetings are then discussed by HoY/HoS and changes implemented where possible.
 Eco reps meet with the Staff eco rep once per term.
+At other times, Reps and Champions take concerns to Form tutors, the relevant HoYS/HoS, or to staff members leading the interest areas (Eco and Charities.)
+Diversity ChampionS can speak to staff Diversity Ambassadors too, and contact the Ambassador team via a designated email.